 MDS 3.0 Item Location and Item Description RUG-IV Categories Impacted Minimum Documentation and Review Standards Required Within the Specified Observation Period C1000 Cognitive Skills for Daily Decision Making (CPS) ~Behavioral Symptoms and Cognitive Performance Does require: Documentation in the clinical record within the observation period of example(s) demonstrating degree of compromised daily decision-making about tasks of everyday living.
 The focus of the person-centered care plan should be to assess for additional support needed by resident, optimize remaining function, and promote as much social and functional independence as possible while maintaining health and safety.
 Does include: Choosing clothing.
 Knowing when to go to meals.
 Using environmental cues to organize and plan (e.g. clocks, calendars, and assistive devices).
 Documentation of seeking information from others to plan the day.
 Supervision or assistance required to make decisions.
-Cognitive performance must also be consistent with physician orders, progress notes, interdisciplinary notes, treatment records and the personcentered care plan.
-Does NOT include: Resident's decision to exercise his/her right to decline treatment or recommendations by stoff recommendations by staff.
-Section D ion D: Mood (14-day look back) Section D Resident Mood Items Informational Only Items in this section are coded to identify signs and symptoms of mood distress.
+Cognitive performance must also be consistent with physician orders, progress notes, interdisciplinary notes, treatment records and the person- centered care plan.
+Does NOT include: Resident's decision to exercise his/her right to decline treatment or recommendations by staff.
+Secti │ on D: Mood (14-day look back) Section D Resident Mood Items Informational Only Items in this section are coded to identify signs and symptoms of mood distress.
 D0200 Resident Mood Interview (PHQ-9©) D0200A-I, Column 2 Resident Mood Interview Symptom Frequency D0300 PHQ-9© Total Severity Score ~Special Care High ~Special Care Low ~Clinically Complex Documentation in the clinical record within the time frame must have an exact description of the resident's responses to the occurrence and symptom frequency.
 Consistency with physician orders, progress notes, interdisciplinary notes, treatment records and mood/behavior records.
 Have a person-centered care plan in place with specific interventions addressing each mood symptom(s) coded.
 The focus of the person-centered care plan should be to assess for additional support needed by the resident including focusing on identifying and addressing the underlying cause or causes.
-Does require: Validation of completion of items D0200 A-I on or before the ARD (may be dated up to two (2) days after the ARD under limited circumstances).
+Does require: Validation of completion of items D0200 A-I on or before the ARD.
 Evidence of resident mood interview (PHQ-9©) in the medical record within the observation period.
 Items coded to record symptom occurrence and frequency of mood symptoms.
 Responses to PHQ-9© can indicate possible depression.
 Scores can be interpreted as follows: A. 1-04 Minimal depression B. 5-09 Mild depression C. 10-14 Moderate depression D. 15-19 Moderately severe depression E. 20-27 Severe depression